 - E-Combi One

-For combi boilers, you’ll have a range of 24kw to 38kw boilers available, suiting anything from a small flat, through to a 4 bedroom house.
+For Ariston combi boilers, you’ll have a range of 24kW to 38kW boilers available — these should suit anything from a small flat through to a 4-bedroom house.

-The regular range is a little thin on the ground, with just the Clas HE Regular on offer, and only a 24kw available.
+The regular range is a little thin on the ground, with just the Clas HE Regular on offer and only a 24kW model available.